What does it mean to be an “open-admission” shelter?

 No, we do not offer dog nail trimming.
 We do however offer a cat nail clinic which includes cat nail trimming and soft paw applications.

-Do you have a microchip clinic?
+Do you host microchip clinics?

 Do you provide low-cost spay and neuter services?